 Employees need to take responsibility for their added value and how they attribute to the companies long-term goals within the context of the freedom they have.
 There should be a high level of accountability and employees should be highly committed and motivated and taking ownership of their individual results.

-Therefore it is important in both organizational design, company culture and in management to think about the balance between freedom and responsibility to come to your best results and create a high performing team.
+Therefore it is important in both organisational design, company culture and in management to think about the balance between freedom and responsibility to come to your best results and create a high performing team.

 Giving a lot of freedom is easy; making sure your team is highly motivated, committed and taking responsibility for their results is another thing.